Water-Sandwich/PhysXCustomEngine/README.md

 ## Desription

 PhysXCustomEngine is a collaborative project trying to adapt the engine from my earlier Boston Simulator project for use in a 3D physics simulation.
 It features 2 scenes under different git branches.
+Renderering system reverse engineered using a base given by Olvier Szymanezyk.

 <img width="724" height="340" alt="image" src="https://github.com/user-attachments/assets/b57a624a-db53-4bd4-9eaa-076b9841e762" />